 Now is a great time to fill in all your markups – this is the amount of profit you get for each sale.

-Just under the heading GENERAL click on the DEFAULT SETTINGS.
+Go Behind The Scenes to GENERAL click on the DEFAULT SETTINGS.
 Take your time and fill in all your markups.
 When you are finished do not forget to click the SAVE CHANGES button.

 Now when you upload images all your markups will automatically fill with the amounts you selected in the DEFAULT SETTINGS.